 - Remove the turkey from the oven carefully using the handles on the rack.
 Place the turkey with the rack in the Nesco.
 Cover.

-- Roast in the Nesco for another two to three hours, or until the internal temperature is 165.
+- Roast in the Nesco for another two and a half to three hours, or until the internal temperature is 165.
 If you need to keep the bird warm, reduce to 200.
 Let the turkey rest for at least 10 minutes before carving.